tillbiskup/evedataviewer/docs/index.rst

 *A GUI for inspecting data contained in EVE files.*

 Welcome!
-This is the documentation for eveviewer, a Python package for graphically inspecting data contained in EVE files, *i.e.* data obtained at one of the beamlines at BESSY-II or MLS in Berlin, mostly operated by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt (PTB) <https://www.ptb.de/>`_.
+This is the documentation for eveviewer, a Python package for **graphically inspecting data** contained in EVE files, *i.e.* data **obtained at one of the beamlines at BESSY-II or MLS in Berlin**, mostly operated by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt (PTB) <https://www.ptb.de/>`_.
 The primary goal of the package is to provide a GUI to conveniently inspect (and preliminary analyse) data directly at the beamline.

 Running eveviewer is as simple as typing ``eveviewer`` into a terminal: